abhirock1998/csk/README.md

 - **TypeScript**
   The entire codebase is developed in TypeScript to ensure type safety and improved maintainability.

-- **Excel Template Upload**
-  A template Excel file is provided in the `template` folder for users to upload data.
-The application processes the Excel file in the backend, validates the data, and renders the results on the website.

 - **Multiple Sheets for Data Population**
   The provided Excel file contains **9 sheets** (each corresponding to a different table).
 For example: